cljdoc/cljdoc/doc/userguide/faq.md

 `SNAPSHOT` releases will use `master` as Git revision as they usually have no tag in your repo or sha in a `.pom`.
 This can be useful for experimenting with cljdoc.

+# How does cljdoc compare to clojuredocs.org?

+cljdoc has in many ways been inspired by clojuredocs.org but besides documenting Clojure itself, cljdoc tries to provide documentation for the library ecosystem around Clojure.

+The projects are not related besides both pushing documentation in the Clojure ecosystem forward :hugs: